 WHAT IS A SPECTROSCOPE?

-A spectroscope or a spectrograph is a scientific instrument that is used to study the properties of light.
-It works by breaking light down into its different wavelengths, called a spectrum.
+A spectroscope or a spectrograph is a scientific instrument used to study light’s properties.
+It breaks light down into different wavelengths, called a spectrum.
 It works similar to how a prism splits white light into a rainbow.

-It helps astronomers, and scientists study a wide variety of things like the composition of stars, planets, and galaxies, or the properties of gases, by looking at how the light is absorbed or emitted by the gas.
+It helps astronomers and scientists study a wide variety of things like the composition of stars, planets, and galaxies, or the properties of gases, by looking at how the gas absorbs or emits light.

 Find out how to make your own spectroscope below for a simple and fun physics experiment.
 Can you separate visible light into the colors of the rainbow?
 Let’s get started!